 • Goat cheese: Feta crumbles are a perfect substitute.
 For a dairy-free version, simply leave out the cheese.
 For a low-lactose version, replace with freshly shaved Parmesan.

 • Tarragon: Dried tarragon.
-Add 1 teaspoon of dried tarragon to the pickling liquid, and in 1/2 teaspoon dried tarragon to the dressing.
+Add 1 teaspoon of dried tarragon to the pickling liquid, and 1/2 teaspoon dried tarragon to the dressing.

 What to Serve with Warm Spinach Salad